 directed by Euros Lyn

 music by Murray Gold

-Guest Cast: Alex Kingston (Professor River Song), Colin Salmon (Dr. Moon), Eve Newton (The Girl), Mark Dexter (Dad), Sarah Niles (Node 1), Joshua Dallas (Node 2), Jessika Williams (Anita), Steve Pemberton (Strackman Lux), Talulah Riley (Miss Evangelista), O-T Fagbenle (Other Dave), Harry Peacock (Proper Dave)
+Cast: David Tennant (The Doctor), Catherine Tate (Donna Noble), Alex Kingston (Professor River Song), Colin Salmon (Dr. Moon), Eve Newton (The Girl), Mark Dexter (Dad), Sarah Niles (Node 1), Joshua Dallas (Node 2), Jessika Williams (Anita), Steve Pemberton (Strackman Lux), Talulah Riley (Miss Evangelista), O-T Fagbenle (Other Dave), Harry Peacock (Proper Dave)

 Notes: Alex Kingston is best known to American audiences for a stint on the long-running hospital drama ER, while Colin Salmon took over the role of Avon in a recent audio drama revival of the classic BBC science fiction series Blake’s 7.

 LogBook entry & review by Earl Green

 Review: Airing just a matter of days after it was learned that Hugo-winning writer Steven Moffat would be taking over from Russell T. Davies as the creative dynamo of Doctor Who, Silence In The Library may be a harbinger of things to come.
 Moffat, who also wrote the incredibly unnerving The Empty Child and Girl In The Fireplace, both of them Hugo winning episodes, and this year’s Hugo nominee Blink, is still on fine form with the first half of this two-part story, whose main adversary appears to be – quite simply – the dark.